YEESZE56/Customer-Perceptions-of-Big-Data-Analytics-in-E-Commerce-Dataset/README.md

 Data Quality:

--File format: .csv
+Data Quality
--Total responses: 190
+- File format: .csv
--No missing or invalid data
+- Total responses: 120
--Cleaned and validated for accuracy
+- No missing or invalid data

 This dataset can be used for:

--Research related to customer behavior in e-commerce -Statistical analysis using customer perception and behavioral intention frameworks -Academic studies involving Big Data Analytics in online retail environments
+Research related to customer behavior in e-commerce -Statistical analysis using customer perception and behavioral intention frameworks -Academic studies involving Big Data Analytics in online retail environments